ApeWorX/ape/docs/userguides/accounts.md

 Ape will then prompt you whether you want to show your mnemonic.

-If you do not want to see your mnemonic you can select `n` or alternatively you can use the `--hide-mnemonic` option.
+If you do not want to see your mnemonic you can select `n`.

+Alternatively you can use the `--hide-mnemonic` option to skip the prompt.

 ```bash
 ape accounts generate <ALIAS> --hide-mnemonic